What started as a small bible study on the campus of UNC Charlotte has now evolved into one of the fastest growing churches in Charlotte.

 After renting Uptown Charlotte’s Metro School every Sunday for the past 7 years, Vizion Church is now planning to establish a permanent home with even more space to grow.

-This coming May, they will be purchasing an old church building at 1134 West Boulevard.
+Last year, they purchased an old church building at 1134 West Boulevard.
 Coughlin said they will be renovating the building from top to bottom, doing their best to preserve and highlight as many of the historical aspects of the building as possible.

-Renovations are expected to be completed by late 2019 – early 2020.
+Renovations are expected to be completed by the end of 2020.

 The Church currently meets at 405 S Davidson St. You can find out more info on their website here.